G'MIC - GREYC's Magic for Image Computing: A Full-Featured Open-Source Framework for Image Processing

 Sprites can be eventually rotated and scaled during the packing process.

-First selected image is the canvas that will be filled with the sprites.
+Selected image is the canvas that will be filled with the sprites.

 Sprite packing is done on random locations and iteratively with decreasing scales.